aamersadiq/aamersadiq.github.io/_posts/2020-10-12-Migration flow for moving applications to cloud.markdown

 </p>
 <h4>Migrate/Test</h4>
 <p>
-This is the day application is migrated.
-If planning is done effectively then migration will go smoothly.
-Execute testing according to test plan to ensure application is intact and working as before.
+This is the step when application is migrated to the new environment.
+In spite of all the planning, problems may arise during the migration and atmosphere can become chaotic.
+During those times, use the support team and helping documents to bring calm to the chaos.
+Execute testing according to test plan to ensure application is intact and all features are working.
 </p>
 <h4>Post Migration Checklist</h4>
 <p>